nsfcac/MonSter/README.md

 0 0 1 * * cd /path/to/repository/MonSter && git checkout quanah-tsdb && source venv/bin/activate && python3 reduce_aggregate.py && deactivate
 ```

-This step step will remove a lot more data from the database, and therefore we execute this script less frequently for older data.
+This step step will remove even more data from the database, and therefore we execute this script less frequently for older data.

 ### Reconstruction